What to do if you want to move home, arrange a viewing or allow estate agents, surveyors and removal workers into your

 People self-isolating or having tested positive for coronavirus

 Moving home is not appropriate whilst you pose a direct risk of transmitting coronavirus.
-People who either have coronavirus or are self-isolating with their family member, household or extended household should not leave their home to either move home, or undertake property viewings and should strictly follow the self-isolation guidance and apply for a test where required.
+People who either have coronavirus or are self-isolating with their family member, household or extended household should not leave their home to either move home, or undertake related activities and should strictly follow the self-isolating, or have been told to self-isolate guidance and apply for a test where required.

 If you are contractually committed to move home, you should delay your move until all members of your household have come to the end of their self-isolation period as set out in the guidance.
 All parties involved in home buying and selling should seek to agree amicable arrangements to change move dates for individuals where someone in a chain or their family member is self-isolating or has tested positive for coronavirus.
-Should a move be essential for people in this category, for instance due to an urgent health and safety risk, please contact your relevant public health teams for advice.
+Should a move be essential for people in this category please contact your relevant public health teams for advice.

 Preparing to buy, sell or move home